nydiamedina/task-management-app/README.md

 # Coding Challenge: Task Management App

-A REST API for a task management application using TypeScript, Express.js, TypeORM, and JWT authentication and following the model-repository-service architecture.
+A REST API for a task management application using TypeScript, Express.js, TypeORM, and JWT authentication.
+It was created following the model-repository-service architecture.

 # Challenge Details